colouring-cities/colouring-core/etl/README.md

 The scripts in this directory are used to extract, transform and load (ETL) the core datasets for Colouring London:

-1. Building geometries, sourced from Ordnance Survey MasterMap (Topography Layer)
+1. Building geometries, sourced from Ordnance Survey (OS) MasterMap (Topography Layer)
 1. Unique Property Reference Numbers (UPRNs), sourced from Ordnance Survey AddressBase

 To get the required datasets, you'll need to complete the following steps: